JupiterOne-Archives/docs-old/docs/jupiterone-access-controls.md

 The full list of the apps is here, along with shared permissions that may be used by features in each app:

+!!! note
-_Note: you may see a subset of these apps in your settings based on your account subscription level._
+    You may see a subset of these apps in your settings based on your account subscription level.

 - Landing (the base/root page - `/`)